Pusty/writeups/MidnightSunCTFQuals2020/README.md

 ```

 A look into the code shows that it takes each character from the string entered and subtracts them from a value read from an internal register.
-If the values match it continues with then next character, otherwise it outputs the difference and exits.
+If the values match it continues with the next character, otherwise it outputs the difference and exits.

 ![](loop.PNG)